ProgramIsFun/EonGraph-Backend/README.md

-## 🚀 How to Develop
+## 🚀 development cycle

-Edit your `.ipynb` (Jupyter notebook) files, then convert them to Python scripts for deployment:
+Edit your `.ipynb` (Jupyter notebook) files, then convert them to Python scripts for git commit:

 | Step | Command                                               | Description                       |
 |------|------------------------------------------------------|-----------------------------------|